Skip to content

 Apple App Store logo on a smartphone

-Due to a new regulation, Apple's App Store now faces difficulties.
+Due to a new regulation, Apple's App Store now faces challenges.
 Photo: SOPA Images/LightRocket via Getty Images

 Share article

 The EU Commission has officially required Apple to cease several App Store practices.
-This action is based on the Digital Markets Act (DMA), which the authority believes Apple has disregarded for over a year.
+The measure is based on the Digital Markets Act (DMA), which the authority believes Apple has disregarded for over a year.
 Similar requirements already exist in the U.S., where a court forced Apple to be more open to third-party providers.
-The new rules for the App Store are now putting pressure on Apple.
+The new rules for the App Store now put pressure on Apple.

 App Store Rules Must Be Relaxed

 Specifically, Apple can no longer prohibit app developers from linking to their own websites or external payment systems within their applications.
-The previously required high commissions on purchases outside the app are also being eliminated in their current form.
-According to the EU, so-called gatekeeper platforms, which include the App Store, must allow providers to communicate with users free of charge and point to their own offers.
-However, a one-time fee for the “first acquisition” by Apple remains permissible.
+The previously required high commissions on purchases outside the app are also eliminated in their current form.
+According to the EU, so-called gatekeeper platforms, which include the App Store, must allow providers to communicate with users free of charge and highlight their own offers.
+A one-time fee for the “first acquisition” by Apple remains permitted.

-Last year, Apple had already introduced initial changes, but under restrictive conditions: Developers had to accept new terms of service, could only set limited links, and had to display a deterrent notice before leaving the App Store.
-Additionally, Apple retained an almost unchanged recurring commission on external purchases.
-According to the commission, these regulations clearly violate the DMA.
+Last year, Apple introduced initial changes, but under restrictive conditions: Developers had to accept new terms of service, could only set limited links, and had to display a deterrent notice before leaving the App Store.
+Additionally, Apple retained a recurring commission on external purchases almost unchanged.
+According to the Commission, these regulations clearly violate the DMA.

 Read also: What alternative app stores are available for the iPhone?